Knauss Graduate Policy Fellowships

 Any student, regardless of citizenship, is eligible to submit to this opportunity if:

-1. The student is enrolled towards a degree in a graduate program at any point between the onset of the 2023 Fall Term (quarter, trimester, semester, etc.) and February 15, 2024;
+- A student must be enrolled towards a degree in a graduate program at any point between the onset of the 2024 Fall Term (quarter, trimester, semester, etc.) and February 19, 2025;

-2. The graduate degree will be awarded through an accredited institution of higher education in the United States or U.S. Territories, and;
+- The student’s graduate degree program must be through an accredited institution of higher education in the United States or U.S. Territories;

-3. The student has an interest in ocean, coastal, and Great Lakes resources and in the national policy decisions affecting those resources.
+- Applicants must have an interest in ocean, coastal and Great Lakes resources and in the national policy decisions affecting those resources.

 How to Apply

-3. Relevant coursework and future year plans (not to exceed one page) The student should include a listing of classes and/or plans for spring 2024, summer
+- Relevant coursework and future year plans (not to exceed one page) The student should include a listing of classes and/or plans for spring 2025, summer 2025, and fall 2025.

 Evaluation